 Broekerkerk Church, Broek in Waterland

 What about travelling further afield?
-Another church to admire is Broekerkerk – church, it’s the ideal stage to conduct your marriage ceremony in Holland.
+Another classic church to admire is Broekerkerk – church, it’s the ideal stage to conduct your marriage ceremony in Holland.
 Located in the village of “Broek in Waterland” it’s a blissful rural waterside setting.
-And encircled by a classic Dutch landscape you are guaranteed sublime pictures. www.broekerkerk.nl.
+And encircled by a timeless Dutch landscape, it has a divine look and feel.
+In truth, happy newlyweds are guaranteed sublime wedding pictures. www.broekerkerk.nl.

 Noorderkerk, Jordaan Amsterdam

 Additionally, whatever your values, morals or personal ethics are celebrate at the Noorderkerk.
 It’s located in the heart and soul of the Jordaan.
 And just around the corner you’ll find the famous Noordermarkt [farmers & flea market].
 Not to mention that, it’s ideal for non-Dutch speakers.
 English speaking couples can discuss the requirements for marriage with the consult.

 Montfoort Castle and wedding chapel, Utrecht

 Perhaps you fancy saying your vows here?
 Montfoort Castle has an adjacent chapel, it oozes exclusivity.
 Situated in a quaint Dutch village, the grand castle has an authentic ambiance.
-And the historical complex boasts a modern interior and the Commanderije of Sint-Jan chapel is an enchanting place to for your ceremony. www.kasteel-montfoort.nl/weddings.
+And the historical complex boasts a modern interior and the Commanderije of Sint-Jan chapel is an enchanting place to hold your ceremony. www.kasteel-montfoort.nl

 De Koepelkerk, Greater Amsterdam